Woman smiling by shopping cart filled with organized boxes for bulk buy success.

 The Impact on Lifestyle

 Bulk purchases require space—sometimes lots of it.
 Oversized packages and extra inventory can quickly clutter your home.
-Many people don’t factor in this “storage cost” when calculating savings.
+Many people don’t consider this “storage cost” when calculating savings.

 Storing bulk items might mean sacrificing living space for apartment dwellers or those in smaller homes.
-That 48-pack of toilet paper needs to go somewhere, and it’s rarely out of sight.
+That 48-pack of toilet paper must go somewhere, rarely out of sight.

 Bulk buying can also restrict flexibility in your life.
 When you’ve invested heavily in specific products, you might feel obligated to use them even if: